Extended OpenTT Games Dataset: A table tennis dataset for fine-grained shot type and point outcome: Method

 \subsection{Fine-grained point outcome}

 In addition to the above annotations, we also decided to label how the rallies ended.
 Like for the stroke annotations, the rally outcomes are prefixed with the player who hit the rally-ending ball.
 The rally endings have been distributed into the following six categories, which should cover the various ways a rally may conclude, providing a detailed and fine-grained distinction between outcomes.
 Examples of the rally outcomes are shown in \autoref{fig:rally_endings}.
+The six categories are illustrated below for the left-side player (for the right-side player, the logic is mirrored).